 This article is primarily intended for healthcare, medtech, and related services and technology investors who seek to either explore advanced wound care opportunities, or to refine assumptions and investment theses.

-If you’d like to explore the concepts below further or wish to discuss a your specific investment strategy, get in touch to meet at JPM Healthcare or to schedule a consultation.
+If you’d like to explore the concepts below further or wish to discuss a your specific investment strategy, get in touch to schedule a consultation.

 What exactly is advanced wound care?

 The first key to successful wound care investing is to wrap your head around the core concept of, “what is advanced wound care?”
 Healthcare executives and investors who are not strictly focused on wound care are certainly reading this article.
 Many are already exposed to this space (whether they know it or not).
 Unfortunately, many damaging wound care due diligence and investment choices are related to a fundamental misunderstanding of what even makes up the segment.

 Following that initial misstep, even highly intelligent, thorough, and experienced business people have a higher chance of running into major problems that could have been avoided.
 Before anything else, a solid advanced wound care investment foundation depends on correctly grasping these four core concepts on at least a practical level:

 - The difference between simple vs. advanced wounds

 - Local vs. systemic problems with healing